 It can be easy to miss the symptoms of an underactive thyroid gland.
 They are often mild and quite vague.
+They can also be due to many other conditions.
 Your doctor can order blood tests to check for an underactive thyroid.